kyma-incubator/hack-showcase/addons/slackconnector-1.0.0/docs/overview.md

 # Overview

-Welcome to the GitHub Connector addon!
+Welcome to the Slack Connector addon!